Have you ever wondered why you think the way you do?

 Practical Side of Psychology:

-- Education and Graduation Level
+- Education level and qualifications.

-- Job Position and Job Promotion Type.
+- Job title and promotions.

-- Experience and Expertise Level
+- Experience and expertise.

 - Skills and knowledge.

-- Shift work.
+- Shift timing and workload.

 Jobs in Psychology